xablexa/maps-from-fiction/README.md

 - results from the CLIP model
 - the sample of non-map-novels used for spatial language comparison

-This dataset can be downloaded [here]([https://doi.org/10.7298/3zd0-ks10](https://ecommons.cornell.edu/items/6d470f13-bac5-4b0e-94f2-4eac93d677cb))

-Relevant code will be uploaded to this repository soon.
-In the meantime, email Axel at adb333 [at] cornell.edu for code or for any questions about the paper.
+This dataset can be downloaded [here](https://ecommons.cornell.edu/items/6d470f13-bac5-4b0e-94f2-4eac93d677cb) Please email Axel at adb333 [at] cornell.edu for any questions about the paper, data, or code.

 Please cite this paper if you use any portion of the dataset:
 ```bibtex